Original Broadcast: The Share Radio Evening Show

 Original Broadcast: Share Radio Afternoon

 This is The Business of Sport with Share Radio's Michael Considine.
 Each week he provides you with the inside track on the world of sport.
-On this week's edition, Michael takes a look at the curious case of the transfer of Brazilian star Neymar from Santos to Barcelona - he speaks to Andrew Osborne from Lewis Silkin to investigate.
-He'll also be taking a look at how the infrastructure of sport is privately funded with Michael Broughton of Sports Investment Partners.
-And of course, Joe Aldridge will have Extra Time.
+On this week's show, Michael takes a look at where the next Asian football super power is going to come from.
+That's with KPMG's football advisory team.
+He also speaks to Valery Bolier, founder of fantasy football website Oulala.
+And, of course, Joe Aldridge will have Extra Time.

 Published: